🎯 MCP Feedback Collector

 ```

-#### Method 2: Run from Source (Local Development)
+#### Method 2: Run from Source Code (Local Development)

-If you cloned the source code and want to run it directly, you can use the following configuration:
+If you have cloned the source code and want to run it directly, you can use the following configuration:

 ```json